StephanGieffers/ionic-fb-playground/README.md

 # IONIC-firebase playground
-This is sample project created for the Berlin IONIC Meetup to present some integration challanges with IONIC 2 and Firebase, especially (Realtime) Database and Storage.
+This is sample project created for the Berlin IONIC Meetup to demo the integration between with IONIC 2 and Firebase, especially (Realtime) Database and Storage.

-## <a name="installation"></a>Installation & Configuration
-### Build on IONIC 2 Boilerplate
- This app is build based on the outrageous []IONIC 2 Boilerplate Template from Marco Turi](https://github.com/marcoturi/ionic2-boilerplate)

- Most of the content in the section is based on Marcos original Readme.
-### <a name="quick-start"></a>Quick Start/ Dependencies
+You can have a look at the presentation if you are bothered.
+They are in the "materials" folder of this repo.

+## Installation
+### Part 1 - Git
+If you really want to install this locally you need to follow these steps.
+Because I am use a boilertemplate (see below) there is more stuff to download than is actually required (sorry for that...).

 ```bash
 # Required dependecies (on Mac Os also install ios-sim and ios-deploy)
 npm i -g cordova ionic yarn